itsamirhn/LinkTrkr/README.md

 ### Have you ever sent someone a URL via email or message and wondered:
 *"Did they click on it?"*
 Now, you don’t have to wonder anymore!
-With **LinkTrkr**, you can easily wrap any long URL into a short, trackable link and get notified when someone clicks on it.
+With **LinkTrkr**, you can easily wrap any long URL into a trackable link and get notified when someone clicks on it.

 ---